rpm-software-management/rpm/docs/manual/spec.md

 level to allow eg. documentation of otherwise arch-specific package to be shared across multiple architectures.

+Note that `BuildArch` causes the spec parsing to recurse from the start, causing any macros before that line to be expanded twice.
+This can yield unexpected results, in particular with `%global`.

 #### Prefixes (or Prefix)

 Specify prefixes this package may be installed into, used to make